University of Florida: Post World War II

 Beginning in 1946, there was dramatically increased interest among male applicants who wanted to attend the University of Florida, mostly returning World War II veterans who could attend college under the GI Bill of Rights (Servicemen's Readjustment Act).
 Unable to immediately accommodate this increased demand, the Florida Board of Control opened the Tallahassee Branch of the University of Florida on the campus of Florida State College for Women in Tallahassee.
 By the end of the 1946–47 school year, 954 men were enrolled at the Tallahassee Branch.
 The following semester, the Florida Legislature returned the Florida State College for Women to coeducational status and renamed it Florida State University.
 These events also opened up all of the colleges that comprise the University of Florida to female students.
 Florida Women's Hall of Fame member Maryly Van Leer became the first woman to receive from the University of Florida a master's degree in engineering.

 African-American students were allowed to enroll starting in 1958.
+From its inception until 1958, only white students were allowed to study at the University of Florida.
+In 1958, George H. Starke became the first Black student.

+Starting in the late 1950s, University of Florida faculty and students were monitored and interrogated by the Florida Legislative Investigation Committee, also known as the Johns Committee, with the goal of exposing homosexual behavior at the university.
+University president J. Wayne Reitz cooperated with the investigation, which caused at least 15 faculty and 50 students to leave or be forced out of the university after the committee targeted them.
+The committee's work culminated in the publication of a report called Homosexuality and Citizenship in Florida in 1964.
+The Johns Committee is considered a late extension of McCarthyism and the Lavender Scare.

+Rapid campus expansion began in the 1950s and continues today.
+The Carleton Auditorium, Century Tower, Little Hall, Beaty Towers, the Constans Theatre, Library West, and the Reitz Student Union were all completed during this period.
 Shands Hospital opened in 1958 along with the University of Florida College of Medicine to join the established College of Pharmacy.
-Rapid campus expansion began in the 1950s and continues today.
+The J. Wayne Reitz Union, the student union of the University of Florida, was completed in 1967.
+The union was named in honor of J. Wayne Reitz, the fifth president of the university, who served from 1955 to 1967.
+Library West was constructed in 1967 and was originally designated as the "Graduate Research Library."
+Library East (now Smathers Library) was at the same time designated as the undergraduate library.